cody-scott/dagster-mssql-bcp/docs/assets.md

 * `scale`: int -> If the column is a `DECIMAL` or `NUMERIC`, the scale of the number.
 If not a number, this key is ignored.
 Default is `0`.
 * `hash`: bool -> Flag if this should be included in the hash of the row.
 If `False`, the column will not be included in the hash.
 If not present, the column will be included in the hash.
 Default/Ommitted is `True`
 * `identity`: bool -> Flag if this column is an identity column.
 If `True`, the column will be set to `IDENTITY(1,1)`.
 If not present, the column will not be an identity column.
 Default/Ommitted is `False`.
 When using an identity the column may or may not appear in the data.
 If it does, it will be ignored.
 Should be an integer based type.
+* `datetime_format`: str -> specifier for string datetime formats.
+Newer polars version throws an error when timezones are not specified or formatted.
+This allows for declaring the format of a string datetime column when processing.

 ```python
 # example